 Ensuring you act quickly and responsibly if any of these symptoms occur, or persist, is key in caring for your dog’s overall wellbeing and preventing their health from deteriorating.

-Protecting your dog from mental and physical ailments is, understandably, a top priority for most pet owners.
+Protecting your dog healthy from mental and physical ailments is, understandably, a top priority for most pet owners.
 The best way to keep your dog happy and healthy is to focus on feeding them a well-balanced diet, and giving them the appropriate level of exercise for their breed.
 Recognizing the warning signs of potential disease onset and/or other health issues is also vital.
 Consult a veterinarian if you’re unsure of the correct medical assistance or at-home remedies to administer.
 By keeping these things in mind, you’ll help ensure your dog stays as healthy and happy as possible.